kabballa/PHP-UNA/README.md

 7. If you encounter any issues, review the script logs for debugging.

+## Execute the Script Using `curl`

+If you prefer not to clone the repository, you can download and execute the script interactively using the following commands:

+1. Run the following command to download and execute the script:
+    ```bash
+    curl -sSL -o php.sh https://raw.githubusercontent.com/kabballa/PHP-UNA/main/php.sh
+    chmod +x php.sh
+    ./php.sh
+    ```

+2. Follow the on-screen prompts to complete the installation process.

+> **Note**: Ensure you review the script before executing it to understand its functionality and verify its safety.

 ## Trademarks and Copyright

 This software listing is packaged by Coozila!.
 All trademarks mentioned are the property of their respective owners, and their use does not imply any affiliation or endorsement.